-PayPal has been in business for a while, but so have a lot of the other servicers and since PayPal kicked you to the curb, it’s time to find some else that will do you a better job.
+PayPal has been in business for a while, but so have a lot of the other services and since PayPal kicked you to the curb, it’s time to find someone else that will do you a better job.

 Checking them out